adamcroom/mediator/_posts/2015-05-01-deep-within-the-spotify-stream.md

   - Shaun Six
   - Spotify
 ---
-.I was up late at my office last night, as I have been every night this week, working on a research project for grad school.
+I was up late at my office last night, as I have been every night this week, working on a research project for grad school.
 You want to know when I feel most like a grad school student?
 When I open up Spotify and try to pick the perfect playlist to write too.
 Most times, I can';t help but pull up the same music or genre of music I listened to the undergrad.
 This is one of my favorite webcomics ever:

 <div id="attachment_558" style="width: 510px" class="wp-caption aligncenter">
   <a href="/uploads/2015/05/every-conversation-about-music-by-everyone-over-t-10604-1306112200-25.jpg"><img class="wp-image-558 size-full" src="/uploads/2015/05/every-conversation-about-music-by-everyone-over-t-10604-1306112200-25.jpg" alt="I hate what teens listen to.
 Pop music peaked at the exact moment when I was most emotionally vulnerable to trite love songs." width="500" height="506" /></a>